Alan-Miller/sass/README.md

 - In your Terminal (or other command line interface), use ```cd``` to go to your home folder (usually, opening a new window will start you off in the home folder).
 In home, you can type ```ls -al``` to see all files, including hidden files.
 Look to see if you have a .bash_profile or .bashrc file there.
 - If you don't have a .bash_profile, you can create one using ```touch .bash_profile``` (again, make sure you are in your home folder).
 - Open your .bash_profile using ```open -a Visual\ Studio\ Code ~/.bash_profile```.
 This tells your computer to open .bash_profile in Visual Studio Code (remember to escape spaces in the name using '\ ').
 If you are using a different code editor, you will have to put that name here instead.
 - Once you have opened the .bash_profile in your editor, you can make aliases or functions to speed up and simplify the sorts of things you do in your command line.
 First of all, I recommend making a little shortcut for quickly opening your .bash_profile in the future.
 Try ```alias bashprofile='open -a Visual\ Studio\ Code ~/.bash_profile'```.
 Once you do that, you can type ```bashprofile``` in your command line—from any folder—and it will open that file in your editor.
+You can make aliases that jump straight to certain folders from anywhere else (e.g., ```alias 26p='cd ~/devmtn/dm26/projects'```)
-(NOTE: When you create new aliases or functions, you will have to open a new Terminal/CLI tab or window before you can use them.)
+- (NOTE: When you create new aliases or functions, you will have to open a new Terminal/CLI tab or window before you can use them.)

-alias bashpro='open -a Visual\ Studio\ Code ~/.bash_profile'
+- Another

 ``` bash
 sassme() {